romankierzkowski/sodfs/README.md

 Repo
 -----

-The SoDFS is run as a plugin of [Alfresco JLAN](http://sourceforge.net/projects/alfresco/files/JLAN/), which is also available under GPL.
+The SoDFS node is run as a plugin of [Alfresco JLAN](http://sourceforge.net/projects/alfresco/files/JLAN/), which is also available under GPL.
 The contents of this repo:

-* plugin - The file system engine.
+* server - The file system engine - metadata server & node plugin.
 * test-client - Test client for SoDFS.
 Used for performance tests.
 * master_thesis.pdf - My Master's Thesis on SoDFS.